yslati/whatsapp-everyone-tagger/README.md

 - **Automatic setup**: Extension automatically injects into existing WhatsApp Web tabs
 - **Smart detection**: If refresh is needed, you'll see a notification with one-click fix
 - **Welcome page**: First-time users get a helpful setup guide

+### New in v2.1.0: Enhanced Reliability

+### Typing indicators blocking extension (Fixed in v2.1.0!)
+**Fixed in v2.1.0!** The extension now uses cached participant data when typing indicators appear, ensuring it works even when someone is actively typing.

+### Accidental cross-chat tagging (Fixed in v2.1.0!)
+**Fixed in v2.1.0!** The extension now automatically stops tagging when you switch conversations, preventing accidental tagging in the wrong chat.

+### Extension seems stuck or unresponsive (Fixed in v2.1.0!)
+**New in v2.1.0!** Multiple ways to cancel tagging:
+- Click the tagging button again to stop
+- Press Escape key to cancel
+- Simply click away or switch chats

 ### Legacy Issues (Mostly Fixed)